xrdocs/ncs5500/_tutorials/400g-optics-1.md

 QSFP-DD is fully compatible with QSFP+ and QSFP28, and so maintains the same port density.

+The QSFP-DD MSA published its Revision 1.0 specifications in Sep 2016, and it is at its Revision 5.0 as of Jul 2019.

 <img src="{{site.baseurl}}/images/400G/qdd-q28.png" width="400" />

 ### Number of Serdes